Term | Term Start | Term End | Last Date for 100% Tuition Refund |

 ---|---|---|---|

-Although a 'W' will lower your SAP completion ratio, withdrawingbefore this deadline can prevent a lower GPA.
-Note, these are not the deadlines for tuition refunds.
-Please see Tuition Refund Dates for refund deadlines.
+Although a 'W' will lower your SAP completion ratio, withdrawing before this deadline can prevent a lower GPA.

 Satisfactory Academic Progress (SAP) is assessed by both your GPA and the number of credit hours you attempt and earn.
 All students must maintain the minimum academic standards explained below to qualify for aid, according to the Federal Title IV Student Aid (article 668.34 of the Higher Education Act).